tsgates/arch-wiki-markdown/wiki/ATI.md

     Option "EXAVSync" "yes"

-Bellow is a sample config file /etc/X11/xorg.conf.d/20-radeon.conf:
+Below is a sample config file /etc/X11/xorg.conf.d/20-radeon.conf:

     Section "Device"
     	Identifier  "My Graphics Card"
-            Option	"AGPMode"               "8"   #not used when KMS is on Option	"AGPFastWrite"          "off" #could cause instabilities enable it at your own risk Option	"SWcursor"              "off" #software cursor might be necessary on some rare occasions, hence set off by default
+    	Driver	"radeon"
-    	Option	"EnablePageFlip"        "on"  #supported on all R/RV/RS4xx and older hardware and set off by default Option	"AccelMethod"           "EXA" #valid options are XAA, EXA and Glamor.
-EXA is the default.
+    	Option	"SWcursor"              "off" #software cursor might be necessary on some rare occasions, hence set off by default
-    	Option	"RenderAccel"           "on"  #enabled by default on all radeon hardware Option	"ColorTiling"           "on"  #enabled by default on RV300 and later radeon cards.
+    	Option	"EnablePageFlip"        "on"  #supported on all R/RV/RS4xx and older hardware, and set on by default Option	"AccelMethod"           "EXA" #valid options are XAA, EXA and Glamor.
+Default value varies per-GPU.
-    	Option	"EXAVSync"              "off" #default is off, otherwise on.
+    	Option	"RenderAccel"           "on"  #enabled by default on all radeon hardware Option	"ColorTiling"           "on"  #enabled by default on RV300 and later radeon cards Option	"EXAVSync"              "off" #default is off, otherwise on.
 Only works if EXA activated Option	"EXAPixmaps"            "on"  #when on icreases 2D performance, but may also cause artifacts on some old cards.
 Only works if EXA activated
     	Option	"AccelDFS"              "on"  #default is off, read the radeon manpage for more information